Gamefreak2302/Pixelmon_Extension/Readme.md

 # Pixelmon Extension

 # What is it?
-Pixelmon extension is a plugin (in building progress) created by Gamefreak_2302.
-It's purpose is to extend certain aspects of pixelmon with certain features it's been missing.
+A token plugin for pixelmon.
+Tokens which either changes a pokemon or give a pokemon.
+Apart from tokens, there's also a possibility to change catchrates of pokemon with a single command.

 So far this plugin contains:
+- Tokens: Change pokemons stats and looks
-- Tokens: Change pokemon stats by right clicking with item
+- Tokens: Give pokemon on click with token
 - Catchrates: Change catchrate of pokemons

-Planned additions: Make tokens have a virtual storage (add tokens to /pe readtoken <token> )
+Planned additions:

+- Make external database possible
+- Add blacklist different from each token (like necrozma immune for form token)
+- Better error handler ( make errors more visible )
+- Make lore customizable ( the id will stay )
+- Translations ( english - dutch ) ?? ( not determined yet )
 ## Commands

-### Give token
+### Token give
 Usage: /token give (\<player\>) (\<amount\>)
 Description: Give player a token, if inventory is full (can't add all tokens) , add token to virtual list
 Permission: pixelmonextension.admin.givetoken

-### Read token
+### Token bal

-Usage: /token bal (\<player\>)
+Usage: /token balance (\<player\>)
+Alias: bal,balance,list
 Description: Read unclaimed tokens
 Permissions: pixelmonextension.readtoken.base (own tokens) , pixelmonextension.readtoken.others (others tokens)

-### Claim token
+### Token Claim

 Usage: /token claim \<Token\>
 Description: Claims a token from your unclaimed tokens